Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Here is a great article from the Oklahoma Poison Control Center on chigger bites and avoiding them:

 Got the little buggers right now. trying the nail polish thing right now,probably gonna do the bleach bath.
 Let you know how it turns out

 The best possible way to get rid of jiggers is clear nail polish.
 This i learned from my mom.
 I went into the woods and I mean 3 days later it was so bad my stomach was covered, but clear nail polish will kill them.
-You still get the itch or you can get this new product called jiggers gone.
-It works in 30 secs and it takes the bumps down.

 I'm taking B complex(1 tab) daily and still get bites